Manual Transmission Remote Start & Questions Answered

 Can I put a Remote Starter on my manual transmission vehicle?
 Yes you can!
-We carry some unique models of remote starts for manual transmission vehicles in two different brands, CrimeStopper and AutoStart.
+We carry manual transmission remote start models in two different brands, Arctic Start and AutoStart.
 They will allow safe remote starting of your manual transmission vehicle.
 The manual transmission remote start is also available in a car alarm remote start combo package.
 The manual transmission remote start is set up to prevent unwanted or accidental starting with the transmission in gear.
 It is a fail safe system.
 Come by and we’ll show you how it works and we’ll show you the models we carry and maybe even install one for you today!

 Can I put a Remote Start on my Hybrid?